malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

 2. the continued growth of crystal as it propagates forward from the initial boundary.

+## Growth Theory

+Once a crystal has reached the size of the critical nucleus and starts to grow, we need to switch from using nucleation theory to using a theory of crystal growth, with the well established theory being the Wilson-Frenkel theory.
+This expresses a relation predicting the rate of crystal growth $v(T)$ being

+$$ v(T) = k(T) \left[1-\exp{\frac{-\Delta G_\text{crystal}(T)}{k_\text{B} T}}\right] $$

+where $k(t)$ is the mobility of particles within the liquid.
+The Wilson-Frenkel model is similar to that of Classical Nucleation Theory.
+We have an activated process,
+that is, one governed by an Arrhenius temperature dependence, with a factor out the front.
+The key difference here is that the pre-factor, $k(T)$ has a temperature dependence, being the mobility of particles within the liquid.
+This gives rise to some interesting behaviour, as the temperature drops below the melting point, the rate of crystal growth increases, with the $\Delta G_\text{crystal}$ term getting larger.
+However, at some point,
+the growth of of the crystals slows down again, as the first mobility of the particles $k(T)$ becomes dominant.

 ## Nucleation Theory

 The current description of nucleation,